CIRADA-Tools/FRion/docs/source/index.rst

 In some cases users may encounter an error ``RuntimeError: Cannot convert due to missing frame information``.
 This occurs when RMextract finds casacore and tries to use it, but is missing the casadata module.
+This can be solved by installing casadata (``pip install --index-url https://casa-pip.nrao.edu/repository/pypi-casa-release/simple casadata``), and updating the ``.casarc`` file to point to the updated install.
+Removing casacore
-At one point this could be solved by installing casadata (``pip install --index-url https://casa-pip.nrao.edu/repository/pypi-casa-release/simple casadata``), but this has not been successful in all cases.
-Removing casacore (``pip uninstall python-casacore``) solves the issue by forcing RMextract to rely on the ephem module instead.
+(``pip uninstall python-casacore``) solves the issue by forcing RMextract to rely on the ephem module instead.